zdravkov/kendo-docs/api/web/grid.md

  Enable/Disable and set the text of the "Is less than" filter option for columns with number values.

+### filterable.operators.date `Object`

+ Enable/Disable and set the text of filter operators for fields of type date.

+> **Important:** Ommitting an operator will exclude it from the list of available operators in the filter menu.

 ### filterable.operators.date.eq `String`

  Enable/Disable and set the text of the "Is equal to" filter option for columns with date values.